arnav-jain1/Fall_2024/EECS_678/4- Threads.md

 		No syscall needed
 	Cons:
-		One blocked thread can cause all threads to be blocked Popular before 2005 because CPUs were all single core, now if thread is blocked, kernel will only see one process so it is hard to take advantage of multiple cores
+		One blocked thread can cause all threads to be blocked OS doesn't really know what is going on so it allots the same time and space Popular before 2005 because CPUs were all single core, now if thread is blocked, kernel will only see one process so it is hard to take advantage of multiple cores
 Kernel level threads: Thread at kernel level
 	Pros:
 		Removes disad of user level
+		supported by OS so individual thread scheduling
 	Cons:
 		More overhead because syscall needed (and context switch) Provided by all OS (Mac, windows, linux)

 # Multithreading models
 Many-to-one
 	Many user level threads mapped to a single kernel level thread Bad because if one user thread is blocked, so is the rest of the threads Bad for multicore CPUS
+	only used when OS doesnt support threads
 One to one model
 	Each user level thread has a kernel level thread
 	What pthreads is